TosbackCgusBridge-Bot/CGUs-versions/Ups/Privacy Policy.md

 Copyright ©1994- 2020 United Parcel Service of America, Inc. All rights reserved.

-This website uses cookies
+Close This website uses cookies

 We do this to better understand how visitors use our site and to offer you a more personal experience.
-We share information about your use of our site with social media and analytics partners in accordance with our Privacy Notice.
+Please see our Privacy Notice for more information.
 You can manage your preferences by selecting Cookie Settings.

-Close Play IconFeedback
+Play IconFeedback